cloudify-cosmo/getcloudify.org/guide/3.1/plugin-linux-agent-installer.md

 * `wait_started_timeout` How many seconds should be waited for the agent to be started after installation before raising an error (default: `15`)
 * `wait_started_interval` How many seconds to wait between each probe of the current agent status (default: `1`. used in conjunction with `wait_started timeout`)
 * `disable_requiretty` Disables the `requiretty` setting in the sudoers file (default: `true`)
+* `distro` The linux distribution the agent is intended to be installed on.
+By default this parameter is automatically set in run time but it is possible to specify one of the following values: "Ubuntu", "debian", "centos".

 # Bundled Plugins & Libraries